 This is the first time this has happened to Tom, who is an only child and is usually quite a fit and active boy.
 His mother and father do not have a fainting history and there is no history of congenital heart disease known in the extended family.
 Tom’s maternal grandfather died at 38 in a car accident.

-15% of children will experience a syncopal event, the majority of which will be benign.
+15% of children will experience a syncopal event, most of which will be benign.

 It is a very common presentation to ED and has a huge list of differentials.

-Our role as Paediatric ED physicians is to detect the rare fatal or pathological syncope whilst avoiding over-investigating the benign.
+Our role is to detect the rare fatal or pathological syncope whilst avoiding over-investigating the benign.